Artie Lewicki

-Arthur Michael Lewicki (born April 8, 1992) is an American professional baseball pitcher who is currently a free agent.
-He previously played in Major League Baseball (MLB) for the Detroit Tigers and Arizona Diamondbacks and in the Korea Baseball Organization (KBO) for the SSG Landers.
+Arthur Michael Lewicki (born April 8, 1992) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Detroit Tigers and Arizona Diamondbacks and in the KBO League for the SSG Landers.

 Career

 A native of Wyckoff, New Jersey, Lewicki attended Saint Joseph Regional High School.
 After graduating from high school, Lewicki played college baseball at the University of Virginia.
 In 2012, Lewicki pitched for the Keene Swamp Bats of the New England Collegiate Baseball League.
+He also played one season for the Oneonta Outlaws of the NYCBBL.

 Detroit Tigers

 Lewicki was drafted by the Detroit Tigers in the eighth round of the 2014 Major League Baseball Draft and signed.

 After signing, the Tigers assigned him to the GCL Tigers and he was later promoted to the West Michigan Whitecaps.
-In 12 games (one start) between the two teams he was 2–2 with a 2.28 ERA.
+In 12 games (one start) between the two teams, he was 2–2 with a 2.28 ERA.
 In 2015, he played for West Michigan where he compiled a 3–4 record and 3.52 ERA in 15 starts, and in 2016, he pitched for both the Lakeland Flying Tigers and Erie SeaWolves where he pitched to a combined 3–8 record and 3.44 ERA in 17 games (15 starts).
 He began 2017 with Erie and was promoted to the Toledo Mud Hens in August.